alnurn/my-projects/README.md

 CS50 is a free online course that provides a broad introduction to computer science.
 It covers topics such as algorithms, data structures, memory, security, and software engineering, using languages like C, Python, and SQL.

 Folder Structure
-Each folder corresponds to a problem set (pset) from the course:
+Each folder corresponds to a problem set from the course.